mpickering/blog/ide/posts/2020-06-50-ghcide-and-nixpkgs.md

 #### Pros

-* Cached binarys for all supported `ghc` versions via cachix.
+* Cached binaries for all supported `ghc` versions via cachix.
 * Always a recent version from the ghcide master branch.
 * Definitely recommended when you are already using the `haskell.nix` infrastructure for your project.